sayanarijit/sayanarijit.github.io/src/site/blog/self-improvement-framework.md

 #### The Actual Method

-The entire framework it its most simple form is this:
+The entire framework in its most simple form is this:

 > **_Define how a successful positive day looks like based on personal values.
 Then make a habit of living up to that definition as closely possible.
 Minimise the control of enemies, depend on allys when needed.
-Don't forget to recite your core values.
+Don't forget to recite personal values.
 Don't forget to re-think what to change and what to keep_**.

 Personally, for me A successful positive day would look like this:

-Week days:
+Weekdays:

 - **Recite my core values, rethink changes** - 6am - 6:30am.
 - **Prepare food + breakfast** - 6:30am - 7:30am.
 - **Exercise + bath** - 7:30am - 9:30am.
 - **Cleaning** - 9:30am - 10am.
 - **Working hours + lunch** - 10am - 5pm.
-- **Learned something new / personal projects / music** - 5pm - 8pm.
+- **Learn something new / personal projects / music** - 5pm - 8pm.
 - **Shopping** - 8pm - 9pm.
-- **Posted an update to my blog** - 9:30pm - 10pm.
+- **Post an update to my blog** - 9:30pm - 10pm.
-- **Kept doom scrolling to a minimum** - 10:00pm - 10:15pm.
+- **Keep doom scrolling to a minimum** - 10:00pm - 10:15pm.
 - **About 7:30 to 7:45 hours of sound sleep** - non negotiable.

 Weekends: